leanprover/fp-lean/functional-programming-lean/src/tactics-induction-proofs.md

 But shortening proofs can often require a more liberal approach.

 Using `induction` without `with` simply results in a proof state with two goals.
-The `case` tactic can be used to select one of them, just in the branches of the `induction ... with` tactic.
+The `case` tactic can be used to select one of them, just as in the branches of the `induction ... with` tactic.
 In other words, the following proof is equivalent to the prior proof:
 ```leantac
 {{#example_decl Examples/Induction.lean plusR_zero_left_golf_5}}
 ```

 In a context with a single goal (namely, `k = Nat.plusR 0 k`), the `induction k` tactic yields two goals.
-In general, a tactic will either fail with an error or take a goal and transform it in to zero or more new goals.
+In general, a tactic will either fail with an error or take a goal and transform it into zero or more new goals.
 Each new goal represents what remains to be proved.
 If the result is zero goals, then the tactic was a success, and that part of the proof is done.